bcomnes/top-bun/README.md

 ```

 Page variable files have higher precedent than `global.vars.js` variables, but lower precedent than frontmatter or `vars` page exports.

+### Draft pages

+If you add a `.draft.{md,html,js}` to any of the page types, the page is considered a draft page.
+Draft pages are not built by default.
+If you pass the `--drafts` flag when building or watching, the draft pages will be built.
+When draft pages are omitted, they are completely ignored.

+Draft pages can be detected in layouts using the `page.draft === true` or `pages[n].draft === true` variable.
+It is a good idea to display something indicating the page is a draft in your templates so you don't get confused when working with the `--drafts` flag.

+Any static assets near draft pages will still be copied because static assets are processed in parallel from page generation (to keep things fast).
+If you have an idea on how to relate static assets to a draft page for omission, please open a discussion issue.

 ## Layouts